streamroot/integration-samples/mesh/android/ExoPlayerMeshJava/README.md

 **NOTE:** For this sample app, we are using `demoswebsiteandpartners` Delivery Client Key.
 If you do not have one, you can ask for a [free trial on our website](https://www.lumen.com/en-us/edge-computing/mesh-delivery.html).
 In the following tutorial, every mention to the Delivery Client Key will use the `<delivery-client-key>` placeholder.

 ## SDK installation
+The easiest way to get the Mesh Delivery SDK is to add it as a Gradle dependency.
+We assume you are using Android Studio with the latest tools updates as recommended by Google.
+If not, write to us at [cdnsupport@lumen.com](mailto:cdnsupport@lumen.com).

 Add Streamroot's maven repository to the project settings in `settings.gradle`
 ````gradle
 dependencyResolutionManagement {